karthikkumbar/freeform-filter-example/README.md

 - OnFocus open the suggestion dropdown
 - On pressing backspace, the suggestion dropdown opens at the begining of the last entry.
 It should be opened at the end of the last entry

-# Should we,
-- Restricts user from using Right and Left arrow keys to move between the
-- Restricts user from using mouse to move the cursor anywhere in the text field

 ## Run it locally